cncartistsec/BluePine-WiFi-Pineapple-Pager/README.md

 #  -- -- -- The best way to get used to the sensitivity is to scan for known devices and locate them within close range to see the sensitivity received.
 #  -- -- -- There are many factors in Bluetooth sensitivity; walls & windows bounce or weaken signal, desks/objects can weaken signal, orientation of the pager can matter, and signals can look weak until you get closer to the actual source/Bluetooth chip on the target device.
 #  -- -- -- Using an external USB CSR8510 / CSR v4.0 Bluetooth Adapter, you can achieve better sensitivity and range.
+#  -- Bluetooth Jammer Detector & Locator:
+#  -- -- -- "Jam" counter resets every 25 "nojams" to clean out errors, and the "Found" counter will only count true confirmed jams in the area.
+#  -- -- -- Confirmed jams are calculated at 5 jams per 25 scans.
+#  -- -- -- A sequential jam is accounted for and more severe, meaning you are closer to the jammer/interference device.
+#  -- -- -- This method may not work with certain Bluetooth dongles or setups and has only been confirmed to work with a USB CSR8510 / CSR v4.0 Bluetooth Adapter on the Pager.
 #  -- Bluetooth:
 #  -- -- -- If you boot up the pager with USB bluetooth plugged in, it may reverse the hci addressing.
 #  -- -- -- -- - Please boot the pager WITHOUT a USB device connected for hci0 to be addressed as the first default device.